hydro-project/hydroflow/book/example_4_neighbors.md

 Before we proceed, note in the mermaid graph how Hydroflow separates the `unique` operator and its downstream dependencies into their own
 _stratum_ (plural: _strata_).
 The stratum boundary before `unique` ensures that all the values are generated before `unique` executes, ensuring that all duplicates are eliminated.

+## Strata and Ticks
 Hydroflow runs each stratum
 in order, one at a time, ensuring all values are computed before moving on to the next stratum.
 Between strata we see a _handoff_, which logically buffers the output of the first stratum, and delineates the separation of execution between the 2 strata.

-After all strata are run, Hydroflow returns to the first stratum; this begins the next _epoch_.
+After all strata are run, Hydroflow returns to the first stratum; this begins the next _tick_.
 This doesn't really matter for this example, but it is important for long-running Hydroflow services that accept input from the outside world.
 More on this topic in the chapter on [time](./time.md).

 Returning to the code, if you read the `pairs_send` calls carefully, you'll see that the example data has vertices (`2`, `4`) that are more than one hop away from `0`, which were